Veterans Emergency Fund - FAQs

 4. Why do current and former members of the Royal Canadian Mounted Police not qualify for the Veterans Emergency Fund?

-We do not have an agreement with the Royal Canadian Mounted Police (RCMP) to provide Veterans Emergency Fund (VEF) to current or former RCMP members.
+Veterans Affairs Canada does not have an agreement with the Royal Canadian Mounted Police (RCMP) to provide the Veterans Emergency Fund (VEF) to current or former RCMP members.
 RCMP members can apply for emergency funding through the Legion.

 Application Process